 The tea has notes of tannins, chocolate and earthy tastes.
 The tea liquid is reddish, hence in China it is known as “red tea”.
 Sri Lanka and Kenya export the most of this tea.

-A famous tea by Embassy House includes Earl Grey where the tea is combined with the oil of bergamot and Chai where the tea is combined with cinnamon.
+With our famous Embassy House Tea© Earl Grey blend, the tea is combined with the oil of bergamot and with Chai our tea is combined with cinnamon.
 Our recipe uses both buds and stems as a small percentage by weight to add unique color and taste.

 Historically it seems that this method was the first used by Chinese around the 6th century BC for taste and preservation.
 China exports the most of this tea.

-At Embassy House, we grow our organic green tea using many of the old Chinese methods.
+At Your Loose Teas, we grow our organic green tea using many of the old Chinese methods.

 Made primarily from tea buds, white tea is the least processed and, therefore, the most nutritious.
 The tea creates a yellow liquid.
 It is called white due to the down-like hairs that cover the buds and young tea leaves.
 It is steamed and dried immediately after plucking.
 The final steps are rolling, shaping and drying.